VET313 Aquatic Animal Medicine and Fish Health

 - Be able to diagnose various diseases in farmed and wild fish based on histological preparations, provide a general description of pathological changes and indicate possible differential diagnoses.

-- Conduct examination (macroscopic) of fish parasites.
+- Conduct surveys of fish parasite.

 The teaching will focus on relevant species and modern farming of ths\ese.
 The teaching will include the diseases occuring in these species.